 RadarScope provides a convenient means for sharing content to other apps and services.
-Tap the share button in the toolbar to invoke the standard sharing interface, and see below for details.
+Tap the share button in the toolbar to open the standard sharing interface, and see below for details.

-Static Images - RadarScope can share static images via standard iOS services as well as share extensions provided by popular third-party apps such as Twitter and Facebook. iOS provides standard services for sharing to Messages, Mail, and Notes, for saving images to your photo library or iCloud, and for copying images to paste into other apps.
+Static Images - RadarScope can share static images via standard iOS services as well as share extensions provided by popular third-party apps such as X and Facebook. iOS provides standard services for sharing to Messages, Mail, and Notes, for saving images to your photo library or iCloud, and for copying images to paste into other apps.
 Third-party apps can provide their own share extensions for posting content to their services.
-To post RadarScope images to social media services such as Twitter or Facebook, you’ll need to install the Twitter or Facebook app or another app such as Tweetbot that provides a share extension for that service.
+To post RadarScope images to social media services such as X or Facebook, you’ll need to install the X or Facebook app or another app that provides a share extension for that service.

 mPING Reports - You can submit weather reports to the mPING project through the share button.
 Simply hit the share button, select “mPING Reports”, select from a couple of menus to describe the weather you’re reporting, and hit submit.
 To submit mPING reports, RadarScope must have permission to obtain your device location.
 If the mPING option isn’t available, check your privacy settings in the iOS Settings app under Privacy > Location Services.
 Visit the mPING web site to learn more.